hikarimusic/seq2pot/README.md

 # seq2pot
-Prediction of Potency between Compound and Target by Sequence-Based Neural Network with Application in Virtual Screening
+Prediction of Potency between Molecules and Targets by Sequence-Based Neural Network with Application in Virtual Screening